Erythrasma: Diagnosis

-The differential diagnosis for erythrasma includes psoriasis, candidiasis, dermatophytosis, and intertrigo.
+The differential diagnosis for erythrasma includes psoriasis, candidiasis, dermatophytosis, acanthosis nigricans, intertrigo, and many other skin conditions.
 The diagnosis can be made on the clinical picture alone.
 However, a simple side-room investigation with a Wood's lamp is additionally useful in diagnosing erythrasma.
 The ultraviolet light of a Wood's lamp causes the organism to fluoresce a characteristic coral red color, differentiating it from other skin conditions such as tinea versicolor, which may fluoresce a copper-orange color.
 Another route to differentiate erythrasma would be through bacterial and mycology related cultures to compare/contrast normal results to these findings.
 These are both non-invasive routes.

 Erythrasma is often mistakenly diagnosed as dermatophytic infection which is a fungal infection and not a bacterial infection.
 The difference here is that fungi are multicellular and eukaryotes while bacteria are single celled prokaryotes.
-This is vital to differentiate because of the way they reproduce will indicate how the infection will spread throughout the human body.
+This is vital to differentiate because the way they reproduce will indicate how the infection will spread throughout the human body.

 Mechanism

-Corynebacterium minutissimum is the bacterium that causes this infection, often club shaped rods when observed under a microscope following a staining procedure, which is a result of snapping division which makes them look like a picket fence.
-This bacterium is gram positive, which means it has a very thick cell wall that cannot be easily penetrated.
+Corynebacterium minutissimum is the bacterium that causes this infection, often club-shaped rods when observed under a microscope following a staining procedure, which is a result of snapping division which makes them look like a picket fence.
+This bacterium is gram-positive, which means it has a very thick cell wall that cannot be easily penetrated.
 Electron microscopy confirms the bacterial nature of erythrasma, it shows decreased electron density in keratinized cells at the sites of proliferation.
 This means that the bacterium causes erythrasma by breaking down keratin Fibrils in the skin.
 Corynebacterium minutissimum consumes carbohydrates such as glucose, dextrose, sucrose, maltose, and mannitol.

 Erythrasma manifests mostly in slightly webbed spaces between toes (or other body region skin folds like the thighs/groin area) in warm atmospheric regions, and is more prevalent in dark skinned humans.
 As a person ages, they are more susceptible to this infection.
 This bacterium is not only found in warm atmospheric regions, but also warm and sweaty parts of the human body.
 Corynebacterium minutissimum survives the best here due to the encouraged fungal growth in these regions and allows it to replicate.
 It is more prevalent in African Americans due to their skin pigmentation.